qbressler/QOS/README.md

 # QOS
 *nix based OS development in Assembly and C

 Operating System Development as an educational project.
-The goal of the project is to learn low level development with an end result to have the OS preinstalled with GNU-GCC to compile C/C++ applications.
+The goal of the project is to learn low level development.